Integrated Power Adapter

 Project Innovation + Advantages:

-CPES at Virginia Tech is developing an extremely efficient power converter that could be used in power adapters for small, lightweight laptops and other types of mobile electronic devices.
-Power adapters convert electrical energy into useable power for an electronic device, and they currently waste a lot of energy when they are plugged into an outlet to power up.
+CPES at Virginia Tech is developing an extremely efficient power converter that could be used in power adapters for small, light-weight laptops and other types of mobile electronic devices.
+Power adapters convert electrical energy into usable power for an electronic device, and they currently waste a lot of energy when they are plugged into an outlet to power up.
 CPES at Virginia Tech is integrating high-density capacitors, new magnetic materials, high-frequency integrated circuits, and a constant-flux transformer to create its efficient power converter.
 The high-density capacitors enable the power adapter to store more energy.
 The new magnetic materials also increase energy storage, and they can be precisely dispensed using a low-cost ink-jet printer which keeps costs down.
 The high-frequency integrated circuits can handle more power, and they can handle it more efficiently.
 And, the constant-flux transformer processes a consistent flow of electrical current, which makes the converter more efficient.